gillesheinesch/LenoxBot-Docs/docs/General FAQ/Team/Proposal-Writer.md

-title: How to become Proposalwriter
+title: How to become a Proposalwriter
 description: If you want to become Proposalwriter, read the following steps

-# How to become Proposalwriter?
+# How to become a Proposalwriter?

-If you want to become Proposalwriter, do the following steps:
+If you want to become a Proposalwriter, do the following steps:

 We have developed a pointsystem which decides when you become be a Proposalwriter.